 You gotta love Scottie P. from the We’re the Millers, with his credo “no ragrets.”
-While it sounds bold and aspirational, in reality, most of us do harbor regrets large and small.
+While it sounds bold and aspirational, in reality, most of us do harbor some kind of regret.
 Maybe you wish you had chosen a different major in college or had pursued a different career path.
 Or, perhaps you wonder how life might have turned out if you were still with “the one that got away.”

-We often imagine that things could have turned out better, if only we had made the wiser choice back at that fork in the road.
+We often imagine that things could have turned out better if only we had made the wiser choice back at that fork in the road.
 Do you find yourself stuck in a loop, rehashing old decisions?
-Are you paralyzed with fear you might make the same mistake twice?
+Do you feel paralyzed by the fear that you might make the same mistake twice?
 If so, it’s time to re-frame your thinking because regret can serve a positive purpose in our lives if we let it.

 Let regret keep you on your toes

 As psychologist Dr. Leon F. Seltzer points out, you first need to understand the dysfunctional thinking that led to the regrettable behavior.
 He gives the example of a person acting rashly in the past because they had poor impulse control.
-If this continues to be a problem for you, stop and consider the consequences before taking action in the heat of the moment.
-What steps could you take now so a level head prevails over your future behavior?
+If this problem continues, stop and consider the consequences before taking action in the heat of the moment.
+What steps could you take now so that a level head prevails over your future behavior?